submission001/anonymoussubmission_automl/README.md

 ## Run Experiments

-Go to [multimodal_text_benchmark/scripts/benchmark](multimodal_text_benchmark/scripts/benchmark) to view how to run the benchmark codes.
+Go to [multimodal_text_benchmark/scripts/benchmark](multimodal_text_benchmark/scripts/benchmark) to see how to run different ML methods over the benchmark.